Estuary

 A form appears with the properties required to connect to Google Sheets.

-Click inside the Name field to generate a drop-down menu of available prefixes, and select your prefix.
+4. Type a unique name for your capture - Click inside the Name field to generate a drop-down menu of available prefixes, and select your prefix.
 Append a unique capture name after the / to create the full name, for example, “trial/mySheetsCapture”.

 5. Provide the spreadsheet URL and authenticate with Google.